Wednesday, July 27, 2022

 1) Evaluate our life insurance options.

 We recently received our annual statements from our life insurance policies with the Knights of Columbus, and we thought, wow, we are paying a lot each month for plans that aren't that big.
-We need to start getting term life insurance quotes and a friend recommended this insurance company.
+We need to start getting term life insurance quotes and a friend recommended this insurance company that doesn't require a medical exam.
 We also need to think about increasing the amount of our policies as well.
 I want to make sure I am worth more alive than dead though, so not too much ;)

 2) Make a new budget.